Sorry but she doesn’t know where Mork is ;)

 Research disseminator, advocate for children and families, life-long learner.

 Natalie joined PACEs Connection in January 2021.
-As the Family and Community Resources Lead, she strives to make information about PACEs accessible to everyone.
+As Project Manager and PCEs (positive childhood experiences) Consultant, she develops tools and resources related to prevention, PCEs, healing, and wellness and provides project management support for PACEs Connection initiatives.
 Natalie’s professional work has focused on preventing violence and advocating for vulnerable populations affected by violence.
-Before joining PACEs Connection, Natalie was the Yolo Child Abuse Prevention Coordinator for the Yolo County Children’s Alliance where she coordinated the Yolo Child Abuse Prevention Council and wrote parenting guides on topics such as self-care for parents, resilience, and positive discipline.
+Before joining PACEs Connection, Natalie was the Child Abuse Prevention Coordinator for the Yolo County Children’s Alliance where she coordinated the Yolo County, CA, Child Abuse Prevention Council and wrote parenting guides on topics such as self-care for parents, resilience, and positive discipline.
 She has also worked for the Division of Violence Prevention at the Centers for Disease Control and Prevention (CDC) and for Physicians for Human Rights.
 She has a bachelor’s degree in chemistry from Princeton University and a Master's in Public Health in health education from Emory University.
 She loves reading, walking, and spending time with her husband, two teenage daughters, and two cats, Beezus and Ramona.

 PACEs story: Natalie first learned about the CDC-Kaiser Permanente Adverse Childhood Experiences Study in 2003, when she worked in the Division of Violence Prevention at CDC.
 Later, as a CDC consultant, she co-wrote a report entitled The Effects of Childhood Stress on Health across the Lifespan to help the violence prevention practitioner community learn more about the ACE Study.
 She saw and continues to see the ACE Study as evidence that working to prevent PACEs is not only the right thing to do but also an incredibly important investment in promoting health and wellness.